rakshithaprakashkumar11/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ```
 #### Summary:
-Cloud computing delivers computing services over the internet, eliminating the need for physical infrastructure.
-It supports flexible scaling and includes service models such as IaaS, PaaS, and SaaS.
-Organizations use cloud technology to improve efficiency, reduce costs, and enable remote access to data and applications.
+Cloud computing delivers computing services over the internet, removing the dependency on physical servers and local infrastructure.
+It supports flexible resource allocation and includes different service models such as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+Organizations use cloud technology to enhance operational efficiency, reduce hardware and maintenance costs, and provide seamless remote access to data and applications for users across different locations.

 ### 3. Chain-of-Thought Prompting
 #### Prompt: